Belongs to the Asteraceae family. (Dandelion, Burdock, Calendula, Artichoke, etc)

-Perennial, growing extensively around the world for thousands of years.
+Yarrow is a perennial, growing extensively around the world for thousands of years.

 The roots of Yarrow contain Sulphur and aromatic oils similar to Valerian.

 The leaves contain tannic and prussic acids and flavonoids.
 Lime, iron, potash, soda, phosphorus, nitrates and sulphur are some of the minerals present in Yarrow.

 Yarrow is a diaphoretic, stimulating perspiration.
 It is useful in treating influenzal colds and fevers.

 It is hypotensive, dialating blood vessels thus lowering blood pressure.

 It is astringent, as well as antiseptic, useful in all types of internal haemorrhages, especially the kidneys, urinary tract and the uterus.